PratikUpadhyay2408/BeeRecognition/README.md

   - Contains data for training the bee recognition model.

 - **Templates**
-  - Likely contains HTML templates for the Flask web application.
+  - HTML templates for the Flask web application.

 - **Results**
   - contains the complete trained model ( finalmodel.h5 ) and the weights have additionally been saved separately in cnn_model.h5